GiorgosPram/remote-sensing/README.md

 ## Running

 `main.py` contains the examples to run, uncomment each code block to run the example.
+Add the Level 1 Landasat 9 bands in the `/images` folder.

 ## TODO List